Cal Poly Pomona vs. Cal Poly SLO: Which College is Right for You?

 Location and Weather

-While both schools are in California, there are major differences between their campuses in terms of culture and climate.
 Cal Poly Pomona is located in Pomona, CA, which is just 30 miles east of Los Angeles.
-While the campus itself is isolated, Pomona has a population of nearly 150,000 people and is located right near campus.
-And being less than an hour’s drive from Los Angeles, students who attend Cal Poly Pomona will have access to a major metropolitan hub with nearly endless activities to do and sites to see.
+While the campus itself is isolated, Pomona has a population of nearly 150,000 people and is located near campus.
+Being less than an hour’s drive from Los Angeles, students at Cal Poly Pomona have access to a major metropolitan hub with nearly endless activities to do and sites to see.

-That being said, Cal Poly Pomona’s campus and surrounding area could be considered lacking in terms of student life, and the school is primarily known as a “commuter school”, signifying most students will either commute to and from class during the day or just go home on the weekends.
+That being said, Cal Poly Pomona’s campus and surrounding area could be considered lacking in terms of student life, and the school is primarily known as a “commuter school,” signifying most students will either commute to and from class during the day or just go home on the weekends.

 Size